By Julie Bates

 Of course there’s a long list of other cellar doors to take a look at, but if I had my pick, I’d also take time to visit Lake Breeze for their Bernoota, Vermentino and Moscato, coupled with the picturesque vineyard views from their second-story deck and delicious cheese platters.
 These guys are also now home to the award-winning Handpicked music festival – now a firm favourite on the SA event calendar.

 Of course, there’s always one person who doesn’t drink wine (I’ll never fully understand them), who is dragged against their will to the wineries … well here’s the good news.
 The views are spectacular, the food is amazing, AND there’s beer tasting!
 Yes, Meechi Brewing is now open for tasting from The Winehouse restaurant and cellar door.
 Just like the wines of this region, Meechi beer is growing in stature – and for good reason.
-It’s the perfect taste for summer, and it’s seriously hard to leave a day in Langhorne’s without taking a six-pack of Meechi home – JUST in case.
+It’s the perfect taste for all seasons, and it’s seriously hard to leave a day in Langhorne’s without taking a six-pack of Meechi home – JUST in case.

 The region is also home to one of SA’s newest artisan bread makers the Small World Bakery.
 The perfect accompaniment to a day in the vines, it’s worth ducking in to check out their freshly baked sourdough, rye and seed breads.
 Husband and wife team Emily and Chris bake to order on Wednesdays and Fridays and (can you believe) deliver the goods to homes or businesses in Adelaide and beyond!?
 The bakery mills its own flour on site, and in coming years, aims to grow its own grain using specially sourced seeds.
 Take a look at this brilliant (not-so-little) bakery here.